 Indiana University Bloomington

 Abstract—MapReduce has become popular in recent years due to its attractive programming interface with scalability and reliability in processing big data problems.
 Recently several iterative MapReduce frameworks including our Twister system have emerged to improve the performance on many important data mining applications.
 Utilizing local memory on each compute node to cache invariant data, we are able to accelerate MapReduce execution but we still find performance issues when transferring massive data between or during iterations.
 Taking K-means Clustering as an example, the centroids are required to be broadcasted to all the Map tasks each iteration and every local new centroid generated by each Map task must be transferred in the shuffling stage.
-Here we research several new methods to improve the performance of broadcasting and shuffling.
-We show that a new Multi-Chain broadcast method reduces the broadcasting time by 60% when broadcasting 1 GB data to 125 nodes.
+Here we research several new methods to improve the performance of broadcasting and shuffling in iterative MapReduce.
+We introduce a new Multi-Chain broadcast method that reduces the broadcasting time by 60% when broadcasting 1 GB data to 125 nodes.
 Further we show a new local reduction method can reduce shuffling time to about 10% of the original time in K-means Clustering on over 125 nodes and 1000 Map tasks with 1 GB data output per Map task.

 KeyWords-Iterative MapReduce; Data-intensive applications; Data transfer; Broadcasting; Shuffling; Fat-Tree topology